Adhikar (1986 film)

-A box office success, it had good music by Bappi Lahiri.
-In 1992, Ram Awatar Agnihotri wrote that it was in the films Alag Alag and Adhikar, both opposite Rajesh Khanna that Tina Munim showed the "first sparks" of the dedicated actress she would become.
-Tina regards her performance in this film as her best performance in her career.
-This was the last film which featured Rajesh Khanna and Tina Munim onscreen together, thus ending their popular pairing.
+In 1992, Ram Awatar Agnihotri wrote that it was in the films Alag Alag and Adhikar, both opposite Rajesh Khanna that Tina Munim showed the "first sparks" of the dedicated actress she had become.
+Tina regards her performance in this film as her career best.
+This was the last film to feature Rajesh Khanna and Tina Munim onscreen together.

 Plot

-Vishal (Rajesh Khanna) is a former champion jockey.
+Vishal is a former champion jockey.
 Due to failing health, his doctor has advised him to give up racing, which he does.
 He lives in a small house with his young son, Lucky.
 Both of them lead a humble lifestyle, yet they love each other dearly.
-Lucky grows up to believe that his mother has died, and when he asks Vishal about his mother, it is revealed that Vishal fell in love with a wealthy girl called Jyoti (Tina Munim) during his days as a champion jockey.
+Lucky grows up to believe that his mother has died, and when he asks Vishal about his mother, it is revealed that Vishal fell in love with a wealthy girl called Jyoti during his days as a champion jockey.
 Jyoti and Vishal marry and live together.
 Jyoti is an excellent singer and some music directors offer her the chance to sing in their films.
 However, Vishal is adamant that Jyoti will remain a housewife, and look after their son.
 When Jyoti sneaks off to the recording studio when Lucky is ill, Vishal furiously drags her home and hits her.
 He firmly tells her that she shall have to choose between singing and being a wife.
-This causes Jyoti to leave her house and move in with her selfish mother (Bindu).
+This causes Jyoti to leave her house and move in with her selfish mother.
 Although she takes Lucky with her, Vishal kidnaps him and it's also revealed that Jyoti and her family informed the police, causing Vishal to move far away with Lucky to a smaller house.

 Jyoti, now a very successful singer, re-enters Lucky's life as his 'aunty'.
 Vishal works as a servant in a wealthy man's house.
-His boss's spoilt sister, Rita (Zarina Wahab) takes an interest in Vishal and is determined to marry him.
+His boss's spoilt sister, Rita takes an interest in Vishal and is determined to marry him.
 When Rita visits Vishal's house, Lucky does not like her and he misbehaves with her, causing Rita to run away.
 When his boss demands that Lucky beg Rita for forgiveness, Vishal quits his job.
 Lucky, unaware that Jyoti is his mother, plans to introduce her to Vishal.
 This leads to Jyoti realising that Lucky is her son, but Vishal firmly tells her to stay away.